 The herbivores may eat algae and other vegetables.
 On the other hand, the carnivore snails may depend upon other animals to feed themselves.
 There is a buccal cavity in the mouth of a snail where the radula of snails can be observed.
 Using the teeth of a radula, they collect food and send it to the oesophagus.
 The sharp teeth present in the radula of marine snails help drill holes on other animals like seashells etc and can eat the meat of other animals.
 While learning about the radula of snails, one can come across the radula of pila.
 Let's see what it is.

 In the anatomy of molluscs, the radula of mollusks performs a great function.
 The radula strives to feed on plants by grazing on microscopic filamentous algae.
 It is the only argon that helps to feed the animal, which also helps in survival.
-It performs all the feeding activities like scraping, cutting the food into small particles, transferring it to the oesophagus even though the identicals may be worn and starts regrowing periodically.
+It performs all the feeding activities like scraping, cutting the food into small particles, transferring it to the oesophagus even though the identicals may be worn, and starts regrowing periodically.

-[Image will be uploaded soon]
+(Image will be uploaded soon)

-It is clear that every organism has a radula and teeth in it in the buccal cavity.
+Every organism has a radula and teeth in it in the buccal cavity.
 But these teeth may vary in their structure and characteristics from species to species.